 Undergraduate - International applicants

-International applicants who require a Confirmation of Acceptance for Studies (CAS) letter are required to pay a deposit of £2,000 by 31 July 2017.
+International applicants for 2018/19 entry who require a Confirmation of Acceptance for Studies (CAS) letter are required to pay a deposit of £2,000 by 31 July 2018.

-In addition, applicants to the following programmes have to pay an early acceptance deposit of £1,000 (international) and £400 (Home/EU) by the deadline stated in their offer letter, in order to secure their place:
+In addition, applicants to the following programmes have to pay an programme acceptance deposit of £1,000 (International) and £400 (Home/EU) by the deadline stated in their offer letter, in order to secure their place:

 - MSc International Management